wryandginger/esphome_zigbee_projects/m5stack.md

 4. Release for 1+ seconds

 The lights should then turn off.
 Unplug/Plug in the NanoC6 and you’re back in pairing mode.

-Confirmed NOT working:
-* eWeLink/Sonoff ZBBridge - NanoC6 fails to be discovered on versions 1.4-1.7
-  I was able to get the device to pair once, but never responded to commands.
-* Hue - requires some special keys to be added